This article may contain affiliate links. See our disclosure link for more information.

 I’m going to show you three different options for making Stollen with this recipe:

 - You can make one full-sized Stollen

 - Or 1 mini Stollen and some Stollen Bites

 When I just want to make one small Stollen I make half of the recipe.

 Step 1: Make easy mixed candied zest

-Wash 5-7 oranges and lemons (use organic if you can).
+Wash 5-7 oranges and the same number of lemons (use organic if you can).
 Then zest the citrus using a microplane.

-Place 2 1/2 cups of raisins in a small bowl and add 1/4 cup rum.
-(I didn’t have any rum and didn’t want to run to the store, so I used 1/4 cup orange juice instead.)
-Soak raisins for at least a couple hours; overnight is ideal.
+Place dried fruit in a small bowl and add rum.
+Soak the fruit for at least a couple hours; overnight is ideal.